National Achievement Test

-The National Achievement Test (NAT) is a standardized set of examinations taken in the Philippines by students in Grades 3, 6, 10, and 12.
-The test is designed to determine their academic levels, strength and weaknesses, as well as their knowledge learnt in major subjects throughout the year.
+The National Achievement Test (NAT) is a standardized set of examinations taken in the Philippines by students in Grades 3, 6, 10 to 12.
+The test is designed to determine their academic levels, strengths and weaknesses, as well as their knowledge learnt in major subjects throughout the year.

 NAT examinations aim to provide observational information on the achievement level of students to serve as guide for principals and teachers in their respective courses of action.
 It also identifies and analyzes variations on achievement levels across the years by region, division, school and other variables.
 It determines the rate of improvement in basic education with respect to individual schools within certain time frames.

 History of the National Achievement Test

 The National College Entrance Examination (NCEE) was abolished in 1994 through Executive Order no. 632 by then Education Secretary Raul Roco and was replaced by the National Elementary Achievement Test (NEAT) and the National Secondary Achievement Test (NSAT).
 When the Department of Education, Culture and Sports (DECS) was officially converted into the Department of Education (DepEd), the NEAT and NSAT were also abolished and replaced by the National Achievement Test (NAT).